-The Authorized Signatories shown above may delegate authority, as provided above, and pertaining to this Policy, to individuals under their supervision, provided the delegation of authority is made in writing, includes the specific scope, terms, duration and limits, including the dollar value of the delegation.
-Any such delegations of authority must be provided to the Assistant Director of Purchasing & Contracts.
+Authorized Signatories shown above may delegate authority, as provided above, and pertaining to this Policy, to individuals under their supervision, provided the delegation of authority is made in writing, includes the specific scope, terms, duration and limits, including the dollar value of the delegation.
+Any such delegations of authority must be provided to the Purchasing Director.
 All individuals with delegated authority pertaining to this Policy must attend training on this Policy and associated procedures and processes prior to exercising any delegated authority, and on an annual basis, as long as the delegation remains in effect.